back

 optical

-afocal vs relay (projection) vs direct (sensor @ intermediate plane)
+afocal vs relay (reprojection) vs direct (sensor @ intermediate plane)

-• holding a smartphone camera over an eyepieces is an example of afocal
+• afocal: smartphone camera over an eyepiece is one example;

-40mm pancake lens on APS-C digital camera also works well
+Canon's 40mm STM pancake lens on APS-C camera also works well.

-• relay (projection) adds optics between objectives and sensors
+• relay (reprojection) adds optics between finite objectives and sensors

 • direct projection was popularized for movie/video cameras;